MonikaKrella/SeaMastersFront/README.md

 ## Idea

 Frontend part for server project of battleship game.
 See here --> https://github.com/MonikaKrella/SeaMasters-Battleship. \
-The simulation doesm't allow user to make any changes in logic.
+The simulation doesn't allow user to make any changes in logic.
 All of data about game come from server.
 User is able only to get starting data, and then manually invoke every turn or run auto mode.
 Created only as desktop app.